kaltura/developer-platform-docs/documentation/Live_Stream-and-Broadcast-Events/Introduction-to-Scheduling-and-Managing-Resources.md

 To generate the upload session from the device, follow these steps:

-1. Generate a session using the appToken ([follow this API guide](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) as reference).
+1. Generate a session using the appToken [Application-Tokens](../Getting-Started-Building-Video-Applications /Application-Tokens.html)
-2. Create a new Video Entry, and upload your video recording ([follow this guide](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/create-new-kaltura-entry-and-upload-video-file-using-kaltura-api.html) as reference).
+2. Create a new Video Entry, and upload your video recording.

 ### Filtering and Pagination of Results